F25-420-5W6-S2/test-1-condolounge-SkweesheeEmile/CondoLounge/readme.md

 3. Create the specific repos for the entities (2%) DONE
 4. Seed some data with an Admin user that is part of an initial <br/>
    Building, Condo and the Default and Admin roles available.
 (3%) DONE
-5. Change the Registration page to add an Building, Condo and Default role to user (3%)
+5. Change the Registration page to add an Building, Condo and Default role to user (3%) DONE
 6. Create a repo method to get all the Users for a Building (3%) DONE
 7. Create a repo method to get all the Condos for a Building (3%) DONE